taofather/VectorDB-Plugin/README.md

 <div align="center"> <h2>🖥️Usage🖥️</h2></div>

 ### 🔥Important🔥
-* Instructions on how to use this program are being consolidated into the ```Ask Jeeves``` functionality, which can be accessed from the "Ask Jeeves" menu option.
-Please post an issue in this repository if Jeeves is not giving you sufficient answers.
+* More detailed instructions are being consolidated into the `Ask Jeeves` functionality, which can be accessed from the "Ask Jeeves" menu option.
+Please create an issue if Jeeves is not working.
-* To talk with Jeeves, you must first download 📥 the ```bge-small-en-v1.5``` embedding model from the ```Models Tab```.

-### 1) Activate the virtual environment and start the program
-> Every time you want to use the program you must activate the virtual environment:
+### Start the Program
 ```
 .\Scripts\activate
 ```